Is Refrigerator Recycling For Cash A Thing?

 - Wear protective gloves and closed-toe shoes

-- Federal law requires
+- Federal law requires proper handling of refrigerants

 - Local regulations may restrict disposal methods